 For more information and to apply, please go to College-Based Counselling at Clare Hall

 Please note that during peak times your application will be acknowledged and your details may be placed on a waiting list until a suitable appointment becomes available.

 In addition to the scheduled counselling sessions, we are offering two drop-in appointments per week.
 These 20-30 min sessions are an easy, short-notice way to get in touch with a mental health professional.
 The drop-in sessions will enable you to to talk confidentially about your concerns, to ask questions about counselling if you are unsure and to help you connect with support available throughout the university.

-To book a drop-in appointment no self-referral form is necessary, simply contact the counselling service front desk via phone 01223 332865 or email email@example.com.
+To book a drop-in appointment no self-referral form is necessary, simply contact the counselling service front desk via phone 01223 332865 or email firstname.lastname@example.org.
 The booking is confidential, and they will confirm your appointment via email.
-The counselling sessions will take place in room 5 in the main site.
-Please come directly to the room at the time of your appointment and knock if the door is closed when you arrive.
+The counselling sessions are currently taking place remotely.

 If you require mental health support beyond what is offered by the University Counselling Service, you can apply for support from the College’s mental health fund.
 The mental health fund, in conjunction with the University’s Crane Fund, can be used to pay for tailored therapy by a private counsellor or psychotherapist.
 Please contact your tutor and complete the application form.
 You can rest assured that your request will be handled with the utmost confidentiality and you are not required to share any particulars beyond the fact that you require mental health support.